The Number of the Beast (novel): Title

-In the novel, the biblical number of the beast turns out to be not 666 but $(6^6)^6$ = 10,314,424,798,490,535,546,171,949,056, the initial number of parallel universes accessible through the continua device.
-It is later theorized by the character Jacob that the number may be merely the instantly accessible universes from a given location and that there is a larger structure that implies an infinite number of universes.
+In the novel, the biblical number of the beast turns out to be not 666 but $(6^6)^6$ = 10,314,424,798,490,535,546,171,949,056, the initial number of parallel universes accessible through the fictional "continua device".
+It is later theorized by the character Jacob that the number might only represent the instantly accessible universes from a given location, i.e., that there is a larger structure that implies an infinite number of universes.

 Literary significance and reception

 Jack Kirwan wrote in National Review that the novel is "about two men and two women in a time machine safari through this and other universes.
 But describing The Number of the Beast thus is like saying Moby Dick is about a one-legged guy trying to catch a fish."
 He went on to state that Heinlein celebrates the "competent person".

 Sue K. Hurwitz wrote in her review for the School Library Journal that it is "a catalog of Heinlein's sins as an author; it is sophomoric, sexist, militantly right wing, and excessively verbose" and commentary that the book's ending was "a devastating parody of SF conventions—will have genre addicts rolling on the floor.
 It's garbage, but right from the top of the heap."

-Heinlein buff David Potter explained on alt.fan.heinlein, in a posting reprinted on the Heinlein Society, that the entire book is actually "one of the greatest textbooks on narrative fiction ever produced, with a truly magnificent set of examples of how not to do it right there in the foreground, and constant explanations of how to do it right, with literary references to people and books that did do it right, in the background."
+Heinlein buff David Potter (Gharlane of Eddore) explained on the Usenet newsgroup alt.fan.heinlein, in a posting reprinted on the Heinlein Society, that the entire book is actually "one of the greatest textbooks on narrative fiction ever produced, with a truly magnificent set of examples of how not to do it right there in the foreground, and constant explanations of how to do it right, with literary references to people and books that did do it right, in the background."
 He noted that "every single time there's a boring lecture or tedious character interaction going on in the foreground, there's an example of how to do it right in the background."

 Greg Costikyan reviewed The Number of the Beast in Ares Magazine #5 and commented: "No one writes like Heinlein, and what is a disappointment from him would be a smashing success from anyone else."

-James Nicoll has credited it as having taught him that he does not have to finish reading every book he begins.
+James Nicoll has credited The Number of the Beast for first having taught him that he does not have to finish reading every book he begins.

 The Pursuit of the Pankera

-In 2020, a previously unpublished manuscript by Heinlein was released as The Pursuit of the Pankera.
-Using the same premise and characters as The Number of the Beast, the first third of the two novels are the same.
-In the remainder of The Pursuit of the Pankera, the characters visit fictional universes, primarily Barsoom, Oz, and the world of E. E. Doc Smith's Lensman series.
+In 2020, a previously unpublished manuscript by Robert A. Heinlein was released as The Pursuit of the Pankera.
+Using the same premise and characters as The Number of the Beast, the first third of the two works of fiction are roughly the same.
+The remainder of The Pursuit of the Pankera then deviates, with the characters visiting various fictional universes, primarily Barsoom, Oz, and the world of E. E. Doc Smith's Lensman series.